-A downloadable tool for Windows and Linux
+A downloadable tool for Windows, macOS, and Linux

 SDF Modeler is an experimental 3D modeling tool, offering a non-destructive, procedural workflow in a simple and easy-to-use graphical interface.